flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 ### About comments

-As you may be able to surmise from the code, the hash symbol tells Python, "Ignore everything after this on this line".
+As you may be able to gather from the code, the hash symbol tells Python, "Ignore everything after this on this line".
 The triple quotes (``` """```  or ```'''```) begin and end a block of text that can span as many lines as you want that Python will likewise ignore.
 (There are a few exceptions to this but we will cover them later.)

 These are generally called "comments" in the code.
 They let the programmer make comments that either explain small bits of code or provide detailed explanations of his code.
 They also allow the programmer to disable chunks of code if desired.

-**NOTE:** Whenever you use quotes in Python you must be consistent which ever you decide to use for a particular case.
+**NOTE:** Whenever you use quotes in Python, you must be consistent in whether you use single (`'`) or double (`"`) quotes to open or close text.
+Generally it does not matter which you choose.
+The only requirement is that you are consistent.

 ### Comment Conventions

-The following rules of thumb apply to code comments and are demonstrated below (don't bother writing this all out, just read it):
+The following rules of thumb apply to code comments and are demonstrated below (don't bother writing this all out, just read it)

 ```python
 '''